+Regardless of the type of practice you are in, getting patients into your clinic is not a game of chance, but a result of systematic planning.
 More importantly, the entire process of referral generation should leverage time and be semi-automated.
 This results in a powerful physical therapy marketing system that allows you to beat the odds.

-Managing the system to separate, identify, and encourage qualified patients and reinforce communication with those patients using an outstanding follow-up system is the most important component of physical therapy marketing, but is non existent in most private practices.
+We know that the best way for a practice to grow is by creating a system that is able to provide a steady stream of new patients.
+Managing a system to separate, identify, encourage qualified patients and reinforce communication with those patients using an outstanding follow-up system is the most important component of physical therapy marketing, but is nonexistent in most private practices.

+A complex sequence of events that teach us a thing or two about physical therapy marketing.
 This sale was generated as a result of a combination of factors which constitute the pre-sale events.

 - Need For Respite

 When a patient walks into your clinic, a similar sequence of events has already occurred in the background.
-The culmination of these events (patients’ injury, pain, frustration, physician referral, patient referral) has resulted in the patient standing in front of you.
+The culmination of these events (patients’ injury, pain, frustration, physician referral, patient referral) have resulted in the patient standing in front of you.